Loading...

 The script allows us to run a scan on your website to get data for the following modules and features:

-We do a scan of your public-facing websites and we do not access or store any confidential data.
-The only data that we store (that may not be publicly accessible) are the names and email addresses of our customer's users, which we do not make publicly available.
+Optimize does a scan of your public-facing websites and does not access or store any confidential data.
+The only data that is stored (that may not be publicly accessible) are the names and email addresses of our customer's users, which we do not make publicly available.
 All data and backups that we collect is kept for at least 30 days before being permanently deleted if and when the client exits, with the exception of logs.

 Login credentials (name, email, one-way hashed password, and data-location ID) are stored centrally in our login service, which resides in the EU.